EDUCBA Logo

 Output:

-For example, suppose that we consider the writers whose rate of an article with more than 700 as the high paid writers.
-Now, if we want to calculate the total count of the writers that are high paid then we can combine the usage of aggregate function SUM and IF function in a single select query statement as shown below.
+For example, suppose that we consider the writers whose rate of an article with more than 700 as the highly paid writers.
+Now, if we want to calculate the total count of the highest paid writers, then we can combine the usage of aggregate function SUM and IF function in a single select query statement, as shown below.

 Code: